-Our displays focus on the historic and recent communities who have shaped the story of Market Harborough and its surroundings through the themes of:
+Our displays focus on the historic and recent communities who have shaped the story of Market Harborough and its surroundings, on the following themes.
+Click on a title to read more about some of the objects on display.

 The Market Harborough Historical Society’s wonderful collection of curiosities has dedicated displays including Ancient Egyptian pottery, a Mastodon tooth and the evocative drummer boy’s jacket of the Market Harborough Volunteers, 1806.